 - low-grade fever

-After about 1 to 2 weeks, the dry, irritating cough evolves into coughing spells.
-During a coughing spell, which can last for more than a minute, a child may turn red or purple.
-At the end of a spell, the child may make the characteristic whooping sound when breathing in or may vomit.
-Between spells, the child usually feels well.
+After about 1 to 2 weeks, the dry, irritating cough changes into coughing spells that can last for more than a minute.
+During a spell, a child may turn red or purple.
+At the end of a spell, the child might make the characteristic whooping sound when breathing in or may vomit.

-While many infants and younger kids with whooping cough develop the coughing fits and accompanying whoop, not all do.
+Many infants and younger kids with whooping cough have the coughing fits and accompanying whoop, but not all do.
 And sometimes babies don't cough or whoop as older kids do.
-Infants may look as if they're gasping for air with a reddened face and may actually stop breathing (this is called apnea) for a few seconds during very bad spells.
+Infants may look as if they're gasping for air, look red in the face, and may actually stop breathing (called apnea).
+During very bad spells, their face might turn purple or blue for a few seconds.

-Adults and teens may have milder or different symptoms, such as a prolonged cough (rather than coughing spells) or coughing without the whoop.
+Adults and teens may have milder or different symptoms, such as a lasting cough (rather than coughing spells) or coughing without the whoop.

-Pertussis is highly contagious.
+Whooping cough is very contagious.
 The bacteria spread from person to person through tiny drops of fluid from an infected person's nose or mouth.
 These may become airborne when the person sneezes, coughs, or laughs.
-Others then can become infected by inhaling the drops or getting the drops on their hands and then touching their mouths or noses.
+Others then can get infected by inhaling the drops or getting the drops on their hands and then touching their mouths or noses.

-Infected people are most contagious during the earliest stages of the illness for up to about 2 weeks after the cough begins.
-Antibiotics shorten the period of contagiousness to 5 days following the start of antibiotic treatment.
+Infected people are most contagious in the earliest stages of the illness for up to about 2 weeks after the cough begins.
+Antibiotic treatment shortens the period of contagiousness to 5 days after treatment starts.

 Whooping cough can be prevented with the pertussis vaccine, which is part of the DTaP (diphtheria, tetanus, acellular pertussis) immunization.

-DTaP immunizations are routinely given in five doses before a child's sixth birthday.
-For additional protection in case immunity fades, experts recommend that kids ages 11–18 get a booster shot of the new combination vaccine (called Tdap), ideally when they're 11 or 12 years old.
+DTaP immunizations are routinely given in 5 doses before a child's sixth birthday.
+For added protection in case immunity fades, kids ages 11–18 should get a shot of the new combination booster (called Tdap), ideally when they're 11 or 12 years old.

-The Tdap vaccine is similar to DTaP but with lower concentrations of diphtheria and tetanus toxoid.
-It also should be given to adults who did not receive it as preteens or teens.
-The vaccine is also recommended for all pregnant women during the second half of each pregnancy, regardless of whether or not they had the vaccine before, or when it was last given.
+The Tdap booster is similar to the DTaP vaccine but with lower concentrations of diphtheria and pertussis.
+Adults who did not get it as preteens or teens also should get it.
+It's also recommended for all pregnant women during the second half of each pregnancy to protect newborn babies.

-Getting the vaccine is especially important for people who are in close contact with infants, because babies can develop severe and potentially life-threatening complications from whooping cough.
-An adult's immunity to whooping cough lessens over time, so getting vaccinated and protecting yourself against the infection also helps protect your infant or child from getting it.
+Getting the vaccine is especially important for people who have close contact with infants.
+That's because babies can have severe and even life-threatening problems from whooping cough.
+An adult's immunity to whooping cough lessens over time, so when they get vaccinated, they're also protecting their infants and children from the infection.

-As is the case with all immunization schedules, there are important exceptions and special circumstances.
+As with all immunization schedules, there are important exceptions and special circumstances.
 Your doctor will have the most current information.

-People who live with or come into close contact with someone who has pertussis should receive antibiotics to prevent the spread of the disease, even if they've already been vaccinated against it.
-Young kids who have not received all five doses of the vaccine may need a booster dose if exposed to an infected family member.
+People who live with or have close contact with someone who has pertussis should get antibiotics to prevent the spread of the disease, even if they've already been vaccinated against it.
+Young kids who have not had all 5 doses of the vaccine may need a booster dose if they're exposed to someone with whooping cough.

-Call the doctor if you think that your child has whooping cough or has been exposed to someone with whooping cough, even if your child has already had all scheduled pertussis immunizations.
+Call the doctor if you think that your child has whooping cough or was near someone with whooping cough, even if your child already got all scheduled pertussis vaccines.

 This is especially important if your child has long coughing spells and:

-- the coughing make your child's skin or lips turn red, purple, or blue
+- The coughing makes your child's skin or lips turn red, purple, or blue.

-If your child has been diagnosed with whooping cough and is being treated at home, get immediate medical care if he or she develops difficulty breathing or shows signs of dehydration.
+If your child has been diagnosed with whooping cough and is being treated at home, get medical care right away if they have trouble breathing or shows signs of dehydration.